peterjbrown519/peterjbrown519.github.io/_pages/about.md

 ## Research Interests

 I am broadly interested in problems within *quantum information* and have a particular affinity for *device-independent cryptography*.

-I am happy to surpervise Masters level internships on various topics within quantum information and quantum cryptography.
-Please feel free to contact me if you're interested.
+## Current openings

+Candidates interested in Master's internships and PhD positions are encouraged to contact me.

+Currently actively looking for excellent internship candidates to work on a 6 month research project -- see the advert [here](/files/internship_offer.pdf).

 ## Current email